-FLX475, RPT193 or an RPT-GCN2i or other future drug candidates may not demonstrate the safety and efficacy necessary to support further clinical development or commercial viability.
+FLX475, RPT193 or other future drug candidates may not demonstrate the safety and efficacy necessary to support further clinical development or commercial viability.

 We have completed a Phase 1 clinical trial with healthy volunteers for FLX475 and are conducting a Phase 1/2 clinical trial investigating FLX475 as a single agent and in combination with pembrolizumab.
-In addition, we have initiated a seamless Phase 1 trial of RPT193 comprised initially of Phase 1a single and multiple dose escalation cohorts of healthy volunteers in August 2019.
-An RPT-GCN2i candidate has never been tested in humans.
-We may ultimately discover that neither FLX475, RPT193 nor an RPT-GCN2i candidate possesses certain properties that we currently believe are therapeutically effective or safe.
-For example, although RPT193 has exhibited encouraging results in preclinical models of AD and allergic asthma, it may not demonstrate the same properties in humans and may interact with human biological systems in unforeseen, ineffective or harmful ways.
+In addition, we have completed the initial Phase 1a single and multiple dose escalation cohorts of healthy volunteers of a seamless Phase 1 trial of RPT193, and expect to initiate the Phase 1b portion of that trial in AD patients in February 2020.
+We may ultimately discover that neither FLX475 nor RPT193 possesses certain properties that we currently believe are therapeutically effective or safe.
+For example, although RPT193 has exhibited encouraging results in preclinical models of atopic dermatitis and allergic asthma, it may not demonstrate the same properties in humans and may interact with human biological systems in unforeseen, ineffective or harmful ways.
 As a result, we may never succeed in developing a marketable product based on RPT193.
 If FLX475, RPT193 or any of our potential future drug candidates prove to be ineffective, unsafe or commercially unviable, our entire pipeline could have little, if any, value, which could require us to change our focus and approach to small molecule discovery and development, which would have a material and adverse effect on our business, financial condition, results of operations and prospects.